Look Both Ways (2022 film): Plot

-In both realities, Natalie has a career breakthrough.
-She gets accepted to the South by Southwest film festival in Austin where in one reality, she sits on a panel of creators including Lucy and discusses a comic inspired by Rosie, and in the other, her short film is showcased.

-In the negative pregnancy test reality, Nat sees Gabe’s band in a bar, catching up with him after five years.
+Natalie sees Gabe’s band in a bar, catching up with him after five years.
 Later on, she is surprised that Jake has traveled to see her short film, despite risking his job with the movie.
-Lucy sees Natalie’s short film and encourages her to reconnect when she returns to Los Angeles.
+Lucy sees Natalie’s short and encourages her to reconnect when she returns to Los Angeles.

-In the positive pregnancy test reality, Natalie and Rosie also watch Gabe's band perform at a bar.
-Afterwards, she asks him why Miranda isn't at the gig.
-Gabe tells her that he broke off the engagement because he is in love with her, not Miranda.

-In one reality, Jake and Natalie walk through the streets, happy to be reunited.
-In the other, Gabe and Natalie have a serious conversation about how they would like to develop their relationship.
 Both realities converge when each of the couples walk past Natalie’s sorority house, where she took the pregnancy test.
 In both realities, Natalie walks up into the bathroom, looks into the mirror, and reassures herself that things worked out before leaving.